Erebus main page.

 - Fighting Prowess (FP) - How skilled your character is in hand-to-hand

 combat.
-Some weapons may increase or decrease your FP.
-If you are unarmed, your
+Some weapons may increase or decrease your FP; being unarmed also reduces your FP.

-- Bow Skill (BS) - How skilled your character is at firing bows.
+- Bow Skill (BS) - How skilled your character is at firing bows and using other ranged weapons.

 - Strength (S) - How strong your character is.
 Stronger characters are